 To find course descriptions and faculty for each course, type in the course number on our Course Search page.
 For example: INFO-601.

 REQUIRED COURSES (6 COURSES, 18 CREDITS)

 DAV Core (5 courses, 15 credits)

 INFO-658 Information Visualization

 Institute-wide Elective (1–2 courses, max 6 credits)

-Pratt Institute graduate-level courses (requires permission of program coordinator).
+Pratt Institute graduate-level courses (requires permission of school administration).
 Recommended departments include Digital Arts, Graduate Center for Planning, Graduate Communications Design, Humanities and Media Studies, and Social Science and Cultural Studies.

 Electives (4–5 courses, 12–15 credits)

 INFO-609 Introduction to Spatial Thinking and GIS